35percent/11tystarter/src/posts/southwark-loses-social-rented-housing-from-new-development.md

 Instead of addressing these points, though, Southwark hides behind the [Ombudsman's decision](https://www.lgo.org.uk/decisions/planning/other/21-009-646) that a monitoring system is in place and that this shows that private developers have delivered over[ 1300 more social units](https://www.southwark.gov.uk/news/2022/dec/southwark-council-takes-action-on-affordable-homes-promises) than they should have.

 There is a simpler explanation for this 1300 figure, though, and that is that the audit is flawed, as Gutenberg Court demonstrates.
-The audit depends upon accurate returns from many housing associations, big and small and if the figures do not add up that requires a better explanation than 'we are getting more social housing than we thought'.
-Southwark should identify this 'extra' social housing by address, to be sure it is social housing, let at social rents, and no just an accumulation of errors and inaccurate reports.
+The audit depends upon accurate returns from many housing associations, big and small and if the figures do not add up that requires a better explanation than _'we are getting more social housing than we thought'_.
+Southwark should identify this 'extra' social housing by address, to be sure it is social housing, let at social rents, and not just an accumulation of errors and inaccurate reports.

 ![](http://35percent.org/img/screenshot_of_southwarks_ah_monitoring_gutenberg_court_-002-_240523.png)
+*Southwark's [audit](https://app.powerbi.com/view?r=eyJrIjoiODIzNTdiMGUtMDAxNS00NGI1LThjY2EtYjBjMWQwYzcxMzQ2IiwidCI6ImNhZjg2Y2IxLThjYTItNDU0NS1hNGRkLWYzNTlkMDM5MGEwOCJ9&pageName=ReportSection) results for Gutenberg Court*

 ### Southwark Law Centre's Planning Voice says...